umby24/Rubybot/README.md

 	regMsg(name, method) -- Every time a chat message (PRIVMSG) is received, the bot will run [method]. [name] is just an identifier. regCmd(cmd, method) -- Registers [cmd] as an admin command.
 When the command is run, the bot will call [method].
 Command is added to command listing. regGCmd(cmd, method) -- Registers [cmd] as a guest command.
 When the command is run, the bot will call [method].
-Command is added to command listing. regLib(library) -- Calls the bot to load [library]. regCon(name, method) -- once connected to an irc server fully (MOTD received), the bot will call [method]. [name] is just an identifier. regRead(name, method) -- calls [method] every time data is read off the socket. [name] is an identifier.
+Command is added to command listing. regHelp(cmd, subcmd, [usage, description]) -- Registers help for [cmd].
+If you don't have a subcommand, use nil.
+See my other github projects for this bot for examples. regLib(library) -- Calls the bot to load [library]. regCon(name, method) -- once connected to an irc server fully (MOTD received), the bot will call [method]. [name] is just an identifier. regRead(name, method) -- calls [method] every time data is read off the socket. [name] is an identifier.